daviddahl/ghorg/README.md

 ## Get Github org summaries

-This is an experiemt in getting to know the Github API
+This is an experiment in getting to know the Github API

 ### Install